 Risks and Concerns

-- Side Effects: These may include dissociation (feeling detached from reality), nausea, dizziness, and increased blood pressure.
-These effects typically subside within hours.
+- Side effects: These can include feeling disconnected from reality, nausea, dizziness, and raised blood pressure.
+Most of these effects usually wear off within a few hours.

 Ketamine Treatment in the UK